ideasman42/curve-fit-nd/readme.rst

 By supporting multiple dimensions, this allows for 2D and 3D curve fitting, however you may want to define other properties such as radius along the curve, color, opacity... or other properties.
-Having arbitrary number of *dimensions* allow for this.
+Having an arbitrary number of *dimensions* allows for this.

 Use Cases